 Participants are randomly allocated to either Counselling for Depression (CfD) or Cognitive Behaviour Therapy (CBT).
-Once people are screened and accepted into the study, they will complete some forms that will help us to know how effective the therapy is for them.
-Once treatment has finished, clients will be sent a questionnaire pack 6 months and 12 months after their entry into the study.
-We will also, with their agreement, contact them by telephone to carry out a short interview on their experience of treatment, whether they have terminated treatment with the agreement of their practitioner or by their own decision.
-This will help us understand why some people decide to leave treatment.
+Once people are screened and accepted into the study, they complete some forms about how effective the therapy is for them.
+Once treatment has finished, clients are sent a questionnaire pack 6 and 12 months after their entry into the study.
+With their agreement, they are also contacted by telephone to carry out a short interview on their experience of treatment, whether they have terminated treatment with the agreement of their practitioner or by their own decision.

 What are the possible benefits and risks of participating?

-Participants will stand an equal chance of receiving either CBT or CfD, and there is currently little evidence to suggest that one treatment is better than the other for depression.
+Participants stand an equal chance of receiving either CBT or CfD, and there is currently little evidence to suggest that one treatment is better than the other for depression.
 There is little or no risk to participants who are part of the study.
-This is because they will be continuing with their treatment as they would normally.
+This is because they continue with their treatment as they would normally.

 Where is the study run from?

 Sheffield Health and Social Care NHS Foundation Trust (UK) - Improving Access to Psychological Therapies (IAPT) service